 What is a Sprint Burndown Chart?

 The Sprint Burndown or the Iteration Burndown chart is a powerful tool to communicate daily progress to the stakeholders.
 It tracks the completion of work for a given sprint or an iteration.
 The horizontal axis represents the days within a Sprint.
 The vertical axis represents the hours remaining to complete the committed work.
+As Mike Cohn rightly stated, the purpose of a sprint burndown chart is to show the total amount of work remaining.

 The below table shows the number of hours remaining at the end of each day within a Sprint to create a sample Sprint burndown chart.
 The ideal remaining hours are calculated by assuming a uniform rate of task completion each day.